AnneClaireK/topic-modeling-proteomics/README.md

 2. Run SBM analysis, nSBM & hSBM (Python, needs to be done on computing cluster, min of 30gb ram required)
 3. Readout of all results, visualisation (R markdown)

-Please dowload the data and results to run the scripts here: http://xfer.curie.fr/get/niyreFYl4t5/data.zip
+Please download the data and results to run the scripts here: http://xfer.curie.fr/get/niyreFYl4t5/data.zip

-Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
+Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with script 3 without installing anything additional to the R packages specified in the markdown.
 Still, make sure to check out script 01 with the preprocessing first, to properly understand the input data and matching results.

 ## Set Up SBM

 If you want to run SBM on your own data, first follow the setup requirements provided by the hSBM tutorial https://github.com/martingerlach/hSBM_Topicmodel.
-Then install the nsbm python package from the nSBM tutorial https://github.com/martingerlach/hSBM_Topicmodel.
+Then install the nsbm python package https://github.com/BioPhys-Turin/nsbm (the docker indicated in this setup tutorial is not functional).

 ```
 conda create --name sbm_env python=3.7